Knowledgebase (2311)

-- Save the new document using Document.SaveToFile() method and repeat the above process.
+- Save the document using the Presentation.SaveToFile() method.

 - Python